For the latest list of devices that support the Fitbit app for Android, see Which phones and tablets can I use with my Fitbit watch or tracker?

-- Apps not running correctly on your watch
+- Apps not running or updating consistently on your Fitbit device

 If you choose not to run the Fitbit app in the background, you can still manually sync your Fitbit device by opening the Fitbit app.
 For more information, see How do Fitbit devices sync their data?